-Time tracking presents a means to an end, not the end itself.
+Time trackers for timekeeping present a means to an end, not the end itself.
 It’s a discovery tool that will make you aware of performing and underperforming areas of your company so you can improve.

-Active time tracking can help shed light on how the company is performing as a whole.
+Active time tracking can help show how the company is performing.
 On the other hand, with graphs, charts, and diagrams, you can pinpoint problems of different activities at an individual level.

 Moreover, this intel can identify profitable projects and outline timelines within which they must be completed to retain profitability.